by Gary Hunter

 Detectives presented Bryant’s mugshot to Powell, together with images of five other men, in a photo array commonly known as a “six pack” lineup.
 She identified the suspect as the man who attacked them.
 Powell would positively identify Bryant once more – this time in court, during his trial for first-degree murder.

-In spite of five alibi witnesses who ...
+In spite of five alibi ...

 Attorney Michael Studebaker announced on February 17, 2017 that he planned to file a lawsuit on behalf of the family of Marion Herrera, a 40-year-old Ogden woman who died after 3½ days in custody at a jail in Weber County, Utah.